MarkAgimba/Quotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

+## Description
+The M.M.A Quote application has been created for the purpose of allowing users to add/delete Quotes which they can further view and either like or dislike already submitted Quotes.

 ## SETUP/INSTALLATION.
 To work With the M.M.A Quote App {follow the below instructions for set up.}